For complex topics with intricately intermediated audiences, one of the most difficult things you can do is to write a compelling book.

 The most recent book, The Chicago Community Trust: a history of its development 1962–2015, published in September 2017, covers the last 55 years of history of The Chicago Community Trust, the $3 billion community foundation serving the Chicago region.

-Before that, Opportunities on the 401(k) Frontier was written as a guide for financial advisors serving employer-sponsored retirement plans by Kemper Funds, since merged into Deutsche Asset Management.
+Opportunities on the 401(k) Frontier was written as a guide for financial advisors serving employer-sponsored retirement plans by Kemper Funds, since merged into Deutsche Asset Management.

 All of these books required a tightrope walker’s attention to the various hazards experienced by each of the officially authoring organizations: highly complex topics bound by a necessity for stringent technical accuracy, wide-ranging issues of regulatory compliance, and delicate client sensitivities.